Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier Series Converging Pointwise: Introduction

 \section{Introduction}

-The idea of representing of iterated Stratonovich stochastic integrals in the form of multiple stochastic integrals from specific discontinuous nonrandom functions of several variables and following expansion of these functions using generalized iterated Fourier series in order to get effective mean-square approximations of mentioned stochastic integrals was proposed and developed in a lot of publications of the author \cite{1997}-\cite{10}.
-The term "generalized iterated Fourier series"\ means that this series is constructed using various complete orthonormal systems of functions in the space $L_2([t, T])$, and not only using the trigonometric system of functions.
-Here $[t, T]$ is an interval of integration of iterated Stratonovich stochastic integrals.
-For the first time the mentioned approach is considered in \cite{1997}.
-Usage of the Fourier--Legendre series for approximation of iterated Stratonovich stochastic integrals took place for the first time in \cite{1997} (see also \cite{1a}-\cite{17}).
-The results from \cite{1997}-\cite{17} and this work convincingly testify, that there is a doubtless relation between multiplier factor $1/2$, which is typical for Stratonovich stochastic integral and included into the sum, connecting Stratonovich and Ito stochastic integrals, and the fact, that in the point of finite discontinuity of sectionally smooth function $f(x)$ its generalized Fourier series converges to the value $(f(x+0)+f(x-0))/2.$ In addition, as it is demonstrated, the final formulas for expansions of iterated Stratonovich stochastic integrals, based on the Fourier--Legendre series are essentially simpler than its analogues, based on the trigonometric Fourier series.
-Note that another approaches to expansion of iterated Ito and Stratonovich stochastic integrals, based on Fourier series can be found in \cite{3a}-\cite{3}.
-For example, in \cite{3a}-\cite{17} the method of expansion of iterated Ito stochastic integrals, based on generalized multiple Fourier series is proposed and developed.
+The idea of representing of iterated Ito and Stratonovich stochastic integrals in the form of multiple stochastic integrals from specific discontinuous nonrandom functions of several variables and following expansion of these functions using generalized iterated and multiple Fourier series in order to get effective mean-square approximations of the mentioned stochastic integrals was proposed and developed in a lot of publications of the author \cite{1997}-\cite{xxxxx}.
+The terms "generalized iterated Fourier series"\ and "generalized multiple Fourier series"\ mean that these series are constructed using various complete orthonormal systems of functions in the space $L_2([t, T])$, and not only using the trigonometric system of functions.
+Here $[t, T]$ is an interval of integration of iterated Ito and Stratonovich stochastic integrals.
+For the first time approach of generalized iterated and multiple Fourier series is considered in \cite{1997} (1997), \cite{1a} (1998), and \cite{3a} (2006) (also see references to early publications (1994-1996) in \cite{1997}, \cite{1a}, \cite{3a}, \cite{10a}-\cite{12aa-afterxxx}).
+Usage of the Fourier--Legendre series for ap\-pro\-xi\-ma\-ti\-on of iterated Ito and Stratonovich stochastic integrals took place for the first time in \cite{1997} (1997) (also see \cite{1a}-\cite{xxxxx}).
+The results from \cite{1997}-\cite{xxxxx} and this work convincingly testify that there is a doubtless relation between the multiplier factor $1/2$, which is typical for Stratonovich stochastic integral and included into the sum connecting Stratonovich and Ito stochastic integrals, and the fact that in the point of finite discontinuity of piecewise smooth function $f(x)$ its generalized Fourier series converges to the value $(f(x+0)+f(x-0))/2.$ In addition, as it is demonstrated in \cite{1997}-\cite{xxxxx}, the final formulas for expansions of iterated Stratonovich stochastic integrals based on the Fourier--Legendre series are essentially simpler than its analogues based on the trigonometric Fourier series.
+Note that another approaches to approximation of iterated Ito and Stratonovich stochastic integrals can be found in \cite{01}-\cite{02}.
+For example, in \cite{3a}-\cite{art-zero} the method of expansion of iterated Ito stochastic integrals based on generalized multiple Fourier series is proposed and developed.
 The ideas underlying this method are close to the ideas of the method considered in this article.